Xinaovo/Xinaovo/README.md

 - 👋 Hi, I’m @Xinaovo
 - 👀 I’m interested in embedded system developing and hacking.
 - 🌱 I’m currently learning C++, Python and Java.
-- 📫 Contact me by mail: xinaqwq@outlook.com
+- 📫 Contact me in Github.

 <!---
 Xinaovo/Xinaovo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.